TrumpForUSA/HowTrumpWins2020/README.md

 ### *Major Appliances*
 Similar to the automobile requirements, major appliance manufacturers must follow the same assembly and parts requirements.
 This includes refrigerators, dishwashers, washers & dryers, ranges, wall ovens, rage hoods, cooktops and microwaves.

-Additionally, heating and air conditioning units must meet the same requirements.
+Additionally, heating and air conditioning units must meet the same requirements, for both residential and commercial use.

 ## Platform Highlights: Bankruptcy Reform